TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

   )
 );
 ```
+Please note that the time format should be defined using the same dialect as the one used to define the model's query.

 SQLMesh also uses the time column to automatically append a time range filter to the model's query at runtime which prevents records that are not a part of the target interval from being stored.
 This is a safety mechanism which prevents the unintended overriding of unrelated records when handling late arriving data.